yegor256/blog/_drafts/orm.md

 ...

-I, being a reader of posts, have to deal with two components, 1) the ORM and the "obtruncated" object it returns to me.
-The behavior I'm interacting with is supposed to be provided by a single entry point, which is an object in OOP.
-In case of ORM, I'm getting this behavior from two entry points &mdash;
+I, being a reader of posts, have to deal with two components, 1) the ORM and 2) the "obtruncated" object returned to me.
+The behavior I'm interacting with is supposed to be provided through a single entry point, which is an object in OOP.
+In case of ORM, I'm getting this behavior via two entry points &mdash;
 the ORM and the "thing", which we can't even call an object.

 Because of this terrible and offensive violation of object-oriented